kondratyev-nv/vscode-python-test-adapter/README.md

 `python.unitTest.cwd`             | Optional working directory for unit tests `python.unitTest.unittestEnabled` | Whether to enable or disable unit testing using unittest (enables or disables test discovery for Test Explorer)
 `python.unitTest.unittestArgs`    | Arguments used for test discovery (currently only `-s` and `-p` arguments are considered) `python.unitTest.pyTestEnabled`   | Whether to enable or disable unit testing using pytest (enables or disables test discovery for Test Explorer)
-`pythonTestExplorer.testFramework`| Test framework to use (overrides Python extension property `python.unitTest.unittestEnabled`)
+`python.envFile`                  | Path to environment variable definitions file `pythonTestExplorer.testFramework`| Test framework to use (overrides Python extension properties `python.unitTest.unittestEnabled` and `python.unitTest.pyTestEnabled`)

 Configuration supports placeholders for workspace folder as `${workspaceFolder}` and environment variables in a form of `${env:YOUR_ENVIRONMENT_VARIABLE}`.